mezzio/mezzio/docs/book/getting-started/skeleton.md

 }
 ```

-### expressive-module command
+### mezzio-module command

 To aid in the creation, registration, and deregistration of modules in your
-application, the installer will add the [zendframework/zend-expressive-tooling](https://github.com/zendframework/zend-expressive-tooling)
+application, the installer will add the [mezzio/mezzio-tooling](https://github.com/mezzio/mezzio-tooling)
 as a development requirement when you choose the modular application layout.

 The tool is available from your application root directory via
-`./vendor/bin/expressive-module`.
+`./vendor/bin/mezzio-module`.
 For brevity, we will only reference the tool's
-name, `expressive-module`, when describing its capabilities.
+name, `mezzio-module`, when describing its capabilities.

 This tool provides the following functionality:

-- `expressive-module create <modulename>` will create the default directory
+- `mezzio-module create <modulename>` will create the default directory
   structure for the named module, create a `ConfigProvider` for the module, add
   an autoloading rule to `composer.json`, and register the `ConfigProvider` with
   the application configuration.
-- `expressive-module register <modulename>` will add an autoloading rule to
+- `mezzio-module register <modulename>` will add an autoloading rule to
   `composer.json` for the module, and register its `ConfigProvider`, if found,
   with the application configuration.
-- `expressive-module deregister <modulename>` will remove any autoloading rules
+- `mezzio-module deregister <modulename>` will remove any autoloading rules
   for the module from `composer.json`, and deregister its `ConfigProvider`, if
   found, from the application configuration.